 |Functional role||It is protective in function||It mediates the exchange of materials or ions inside and outside the cell|

-Primary wall: It incorporates cellulose, hemicellulose and pectin.
+- Primary wall possesses cellulose, hemicellulose and pectin.

-Middle lamella: It primarily contains pectin (a sticky substance), binding the cell wall to the cell membrane.
+- Middle lamella primarily contains pectin (a sticky substance), which binds the cell wall to the cell membrane.

-Secondary lamella: Exists in woody plants by the deposition of cellulose, hemicellulose, pectin and lignin.
+- Secondary lamella exists in woody plants, and they form by the deposition of cellulose, hemicellulose, pectin and lignin.

-Plasmodesmata: These can consider as the tiny orifices or channels that allow the conduction of materials within the cell.
+- Plasmodesmata exist as the tiny orifices or channels, which allow the conduction of different materials within the cell.

-The cell-wall functions to provide structural integrity, cell protection (against turgor pressure and osmotic lysis), storage and communication.
+The cell wall provides structural integrity, cell protection (against turgor pressure and osmotic lysis), storage and communication.

-The cholesterol chains embedded within the fatty-acid tails and help in providing the membrane fluidity.
-Plasmalemma also contains a group of three proteins like integral, peripheral and lipid-anchored proteins.
-A plasma membrane performs a vital role in water or ionic conduction, cell signalling and adhesion.
+Plasmalemma also contains a group of three membrane proteins like integral, peripheral and lipid-anchored proteins.
+A plasma membrane performs a vital role in water or ionic conduction, cell signalling and cell adhesion.

 Key Differences Between Cell wall and Cell membrane

-- A cell wall exists as an envelope surrounding the plasma membrane, whereas a cell membrane exists as a protective layer surrounding the inner protoplasm.
+- A cell wall exists as an envelope surrounding the plasmolemma, whereas a plasmolemma is a protective layer surrounding the inner protoplasm.

-- The cell wall consists thickness of 4-20 µm or comparatively thicker and shows complete permeability.
+- The cell wall consists of a thickness of 4-20 µm or comparatively thicker, and it shows complete permeability.
 Oppositely, a plasmalemma comprises a thickness of 5-10 µm and shows semi permeability.

-- A cell wall is found in the bacterial, plant and fungal cell, whereas the presence of plasma membrane is typical in all the cell types.
+- A cell wall is found in the bacterial, plant and fungal cell, whereas plasmolemma is typical in all the cell types.

-- The cell wall acts like a non-living and metabolically inactive cell, oppositely a plasma membrane functions as a living and metabolically active cell.
+- The cell wall acts like a non-living and metabolically inactive layer, while the cytoplasmic membrane functions as a living and metabolically active layer.

-- Plasma membrane shows a flexibility that was proved by the fluid mosaic model, where the molecules can contract or move.
-In contrast, cell wall shows rigidity and fixed shape.
+- Plasmolemma shows a flexibility that was proved by the fluid mosaic model, where the molecules (lipids and proteins) can contract or move.
+In contrast, the cell wall shows rigidity and possesses a fixed shape.

-- One of the distinguishing features is the presence of cell surface receptors, which lacks in the cell wall.
+- One of the distinguishing features is cell surface receptors, which are present in plasmolemma and absent in a cell wall.

-Despite many differences, both the cell wall and plasma membrane are the outer coverings, protecting the inner cytoplasm and internal cell organelles against physical and chemical damage.
-These can consider as a shell that protects the inner body from extreme environmental conditions.
+Despite many differences, both the cell wall and plasmolemma are the outer coverings, which safeguards the inner protoplasm and internal cell organelles against physical and chemical damage.
+They can be considered as a shell, which protects the inner body from extreme environmental conditions.